BackupTheBerlios/circe-svn/trunk/src/README.txt

  * wxPython 2.6 or newer         http://www.wxpython.org
  * python-irclib 0.4.4 or newer  http://python-irclib.sourceforge.net

+Installing Circe:
+ * Run "python setup.py install" to install Circe.
 Starting Circe:
  * Simply run "python circe.py" or double-click it. :)

+These are the platforms Circe is known to work under:
+  Linux
+  Windows
 Known limitations:
  * Only two fixed status windows.
  * Might not work on all IRC servers, freenode is confirmed to work.
  * Many commands not implemented.